Van Jefferson Player Prop Bets for NFL Week 10 | Los Angeles vs. San Francisco 11/15/2021

 Matchup vs. San Francisco

-- Jefferson is averaging four receiving yards per game in two career matchups against the 49ers, 44.5 fewer than his receiving yards prop bet over/under for Monday's game (48.5).
+- Jefferson has averaged four receiving yards per game in his two career matchups against the 49ers, 44.5 fewer than his over/under for Monday's game.

 Recent Performances